 Remember DOLs’ horrific effect, removal of any objection as to when, or what you eat, who you see, where you live, when you go out and where and even when you wash and how.

 Once you are deemed MCA ‘incapable’, all that is needed by a private provider to do all of these is a rubber stamped DOL.

 195,840 DOLS applications were received by councils from care providers in 2015-16.

 The highest number recorded since DOLS were introduced in 2009, representing 454 DOLS per 100,000 adults in England.

-As these are applications are by care providers, I assume these will not include new removals to residential care whose DOLs are granted by the Court of Protection.
+As by current care providers, they may not include new removals by the Court of Protection.

 We need statistics for the actual number of those in state ‘care’ subject to DOLS per se.